alexpusch/pumps_rs/Readme.md

 - concurrent execution - `Concurrency::concurrent_ordered(n)`, `Concurrency::concurrent_unordered(n)`

 #### Backpressure

-Backpressure defines the amount of unconsumed data can accumulate in memory.
-Without back pressure an eger operation will keep processing data and storing it in memory.
+Backpressure defines the amount of unconsumed data that can accumulate in memory.
+Without backpressure an eger operation will keep processing data and storing it in memory.
 A slow downstream consumer will result with unbounded memory usage.
+On the other hand, if we limit the in-memory buffering to 1, slow downstream consumer will often hang processing and introduce inefficiencies to the pipeline.

+By default, the output channels of the various supplied pumps are with buffer size 1.
+Adding backpressure before potentially slow operations can improve processing efficiency.

-The `.backpressure(n)` definition limits the output channel of a `Pump` allowing it to stop processing data until the output channel have been consumed.
+The `.backpressure(n)` operation limits the output channel of a `Pump` allowing it to stop processing data until the output channel have been consumed.

-The default backpressure is equal to the concurrency number
+The `.backpressure_with_relief_valve(n)` operation is similar to `backpressure(n)` but instead of blocking the input channel it drops the oldest inputs.

 ### Visual comparison with streams
 To understand the difference in concurrency characteristics between Pumps and Stream lets visualize similar pipelines in both frameworks.